Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: How and Why Changing Matching Methods Changes Treatment Effect Estimates

-Results are reported in Figure~\ref{Res1}: each row in the figure corresponds to a hypothesis test (multiple HP tests are performed in each paper) and each column to a matching method, and cells are color-coded based on the result: results that are positively significant at the 5\% level are red, non-significant results are white, and negatively significant results at the 5\% level are orange.
+Results are reported in Figure~\ref{Res1}.
+Each row in the figure corresponds to a hypothesis test (multiple hypothesis tests are performed in each paper) and each column to a matching method, and cells are color-coded based on the result: results that are positively significant at the 5\% level are red, non-significant results are white, and negatively significant results at the 5\% level are orange.
 In some cases, post-matching estimators fail to run on the matched data produced by one of the methods:\footnote{In most of these cases, regression models based on a numerical optimization method failed to converge to a solution on the matched data.} we denote this with a blue cell.
 We chose not to alter the post-matching method in these cases to remain as close as possible to the authors' original analysis. \textit{If choice of matching algorithm did not influence results, we would see rows colored uniformly, but this is not the case in the figure: different matching methods produce different results.}

 Figure~\ref{Bal1} reports balance statistics for the same set of matching methods in a similar way: cells are color coded according to what percentage of covariates was balanced after matching with each method. \textit{Importantly, even though balance consistency across matching methods does vary, its variation is not as large as that of the hypothesis test results.}

-At least one matching method that produces both a statistically significant result and another that produces a non-significant result exists for about 90\% of the replicated hypothesis tests.
-This is of substantive importance because, while statistical significance is not in itself an indicator of the substantive significance of the results, it is often a heuristic employed to evaluate observational inference results.
+\textit{For about 90\% of the replicated hypothesis tests, at least one matching method produced a statistically significant result and another produced a non-significant result.} This is of substantive importance because, while statistical significance is not in itself an indicator of the substantive significance of the results, it is often a heuristic employed to evaluate observational inference results.
 Moreover it is undeniable that publication bias favors statistically significant results, which will then have a wider readership and potential impact.
-Further, for about 62\% of the hypothesis tests conducted there is at least one matching method that produces a positive treatment effect and one that produces a negative one.
+For about 62\% of the hypothesis tests conducted, there is at least one matching method that produces a positive treatment effect and one that produces a negative one.
 Given that in most cases the methods achieve similar balance, this makes it hard to discern even the direction of the treatment effect.

 Our replication exercise shows that there is more uncertainty in empirical results produced with matching methods than commonly thought.
 This additional uncertainty is caused by choice of matching method, as evidenced by the data presented here.